 - Non-governmental organizations and Canadian public institutions such as academic institutions, colleges and universities;

-- Organizations representing Indigenous Peoples, including First Nations, Inuit and Métis governments, and band councils; and,
+- Organizations representing "Aboriginal" and/or Indigenous Peoples, including First Nations, Inuit and Métis governments, and band councils; and,

 - Private sector organizations in alliance with one or several not-for-profit organization(s).